Elaine Stritch Biography

 Stritch's television credits include The Cosby Show, 3rd Rock from the Sun and Soul Man.
 She was nominated for an Emmy Award for her performance in the miniseries An Inconvenient Woman written by Dominick Dunne and won an Emmy Award for her recurring role on Law & Order.
 Stritch won a Tony Award for the Broadway production of Elaine Stritch at Liberty, as well as two Drama Desk Awards.
 She toured her show across the country, ending in San Francisco and then she filmed Paradise for Showtime TV in Salt Lake City; the movie aired in November 2004.

 Stritch has continued working in various movie and limited engagement projects over the years.
 In 2010, Stritch was the opening performer in the White House's tribute to Broadway, "A Broadway Celebration: In Performance at the White House."
-Before an audience that included President and Mrs. Barack Obama, the now-84-year-old opened the show with "Broadway Baby" and returned later to sing "I'm Still Here."
-Currently she can be found on Broadway starring alongside Bernadette Peters in Stephen Sondheim's A Little Night Music.
+Before an audience that included President and Mrs. Barack Obama, the 84-year-old opened the show with "Broadway Baby" and returned later to sing "I'm Still Here."
+She went on to star alongside Bernadette Peters in Stephen Sondheim's A Little Night Music.

 Stritch had a 10-year marriage to actor John Bay that ended when he died from a brain tumor in 1982.